25 Unbeatable Things to Do in Saint Martin and St. Maarten

 18) Shop in Philipsburg

-Head over to the capital of St. Maarten and get your shop on.
-Front Street is lined with souvenir shops, restaurants and boutiques to make this an all-day shopper’s paradise.
+Head to St. Maarten’s capital, Philipsburg, for a shopping spree along Front Street.
+It’s lined with souvenir shops, restaurants and boutiques to make this an all-day shopper’s paradise.

 19) Paddle a kayak in Simpson Bay

-One of the coolest things about this kayaking trip is getting up-close-and-personal to the sealife and all the yachts.
+What’s cool about this kayaking trip is getting up-close-and-personal to the sea life and all the sleek yachts.
+You’ll paddle past mangroves, massive mega yachts and countless crabs scuttling about.

 The kayaking is fairly easy as you only paddle for about 40 minutes.